kartik-v/bootstrap-fileinput/README.md

 _string_ the CSS class for the file remove button.
 Defaults to `btn btn-default`.

 #### uploadLabel
 _string_ the label to display for the file upload button.
-Defaults to `Remove`.
+Defaults to `Upload`.

 #### uploadIcon
 _string_ the icon to display before the label for the file upload button.
 Defaults to `<i class="glyphicon glyphicon-upload"></i> &nbsp;`.